How to Set Healthy Boundaries for Stronger Relationships

 • Time: Protecting your availability and prioritizing what’s important to you.

 Boundaries are deeply personal.
 What feels right for you might be different for someone else—and that’s okay.
+Learning to set boundaries based on your own values and needs is a vital part of building self-awareness and protecting your mental health.

 Why Are Boundaries So Important?